ChandanathejaGudipudi/Game-of-Life/README.md

-# Game-of-Life-
+# Game-of-Life
-Simple Java Implementation of Conway's Game of Life with some memory optimization
+Simple Java and Ruby Implementations of Conway's Game of Life with some memory optimization